ndb38/gis-for-geoscientists/README.md

 Feel free to get in touch with me at ndb38@cam.ac.uk if you have any questions.
 I also maintain a website showcasing my work and past workshops using [Wordpress](https://volcannick.com).
 If there are any issues with the data or you'd like to offer a comment/correction, submit a pull request and I'll aim to respond to requests within 24 hours.

-## Current Workshops
+## Current Courses

+1. VMSG GIS for Geosceintists Workshop.
+Sponsored by VMSG, this free online offering of the course is being provided to an audience of over 400 people from all over the world!
+November 2021.
-1. University of Cambridge, Cambridge, UK.
+2. University of Cambridge, Cambridge, UK.
 The workshop is being delivered as a four part lecture series for 3rd year undergraduates in the Department of Earth Science.
 This is one of the core components of the "Skills Course," that the third years take to develop their practical geological skills.
+November 2021.

-## Past workshops
+## Past Courses

 1. McGill University, Montreal, Canada (Student Chapter of the Society of Economic Geology on campus).
 Reference: Catherine Crotty, Sarah Bodeving, and Robert Collar.
+June-July 2020
 2. University College London, London, UK.
 Primarily organized for Natural Hazards stduents in the Department of Earth Sciences.
 Reference: Dr. Emma Liu.
 "GIS for Geoscientists is to run in four session from August 10th to August 19th @ the UCL Department of Earth Sciences.
 Course partipants range in both prior GIS knowledge and career level, ranging from undergrad to faculty.
 In all, about 25 attendees are expected for the full workshop, which will run Monday and Wednesday afternoons for the next two weeks."
+August 2020
+3. University of Cambridge, Cambridge, UK.
+The workshop is being delivered as a four part lecture series for 3rd year undergraduates in the Department of Earth Science.
+This is one of the core components of the "Skills Course," that the third years take to develop their practical geological skills.
+November 2020.

 ## Future Workshops